 So many places!

-My images of humpback whales were taken in the Kingdom Of Tonga, in the Island group of Vava’u as well as Moorea, in French Polynesia.
+My images of humpback whales were taken in the Kingdom Of Tonga, in the Island groups of Vava’u and Ha’apai as well as Moorea, in French Polynesia.

 My other underwater work is taken either in the Mornington Peninsula, Great Barrier Reef, Tonga, or various pools.